 Given UM policy about internal meetings during the coronavirus (COVID-19) crisis, all face-to-face in-person EndNote workshops have been cancelled until further notice.
-Nevertheless, the tutorial ‘Basics of EndNote’ will help you get started.
-This tutorial is part of the information literacy dimension of Organising Information.
-The approximate study time is 40 minutes and it is self-directed.
+Nevertheless, the tutorial ‘Basics of EndNote’ (based on the new version) will help you get started.
+The approximate study time is 90-120 minutes and it is self-directed.
 At the end of the tutorial you will receive a certificate as proof of participation.
-After this online module, you will know how to use a tool for managing and exporting references.
+After this online module, you will know how to use a EndNote for managing and exporting references.

 Contact us via Ask your Librarian if you have questions.